-SXSW Inc. also hosts SXSWedu, started in 2011 to focus on teaching and education, and SXSW Eco, kicked off in 2011 to address sustainability and environmental challenges.
+SXSW Inc. also hosts SXSWedu, started in 2011 to focus on teaching and education.

 In 1994, there were 4,550 total registrants, with 300 of those attending the first Film and Multimedia Conference.

-1986 - Louis Jay Meyers and Roland Swenson approach The Austin Chronicle's Louis Black and Nick Barbaro about organizing a music festival in Austin, Texas, similar to the New Music Seminar, a music convention in New York.
+1986 - Louis Jay Meyers and Roland Swenson approach the Austin Chronicle's Louis Black and Nick Barbaro about organizing a music festival in Austin, similar to the New Music Seminar, a music convention in New York.

 1993 - SXSW moves to the Austin Convention Center in downtown Austin, where it is currently held.